 Deploying container-based applications and microservices is not just about security.
 Your container platform needs to provide an experience that works for your developers and your operations team.
-You need a security-focused, enterprise-grade, container-based application platform that empowers developers and operators without compromising the functions needed by each team, while also improving operational efficiency and infrastructure utilization.
+You need a security-focused, enterprise-grade, container-based application platform that empowers developers and operators to achieve their project goals, while also improving operational efficiency and infrastructure utilization.